-Recently, astronomers believe they have finally traced the origin of the interstellar object.
-The cigar-shaped asteroid comes from the Pleiades group (near young stars), one of the closest places to the Earth and better perceived with the naked eye.
-Astronomers believe that ‘Oumuamua was probably expelled from his star system, and was sent to interstellar space, causing it to pass in front of us.
+Astronomers believe they have finally traced the origin of the interstellar object.
+The cigar-shaped asteroid is believed to originate from the Pleiades group (near young stars), one of the closest places to Earth and better perceived by the naked eye.
+Astronomers think that Oumuamua was probably expelled from his star system, and sent to interstellar space, leading him to pass in front of us.

-‘Oumuamua has been scanned using the Green Bank Telescope by astronomers from the Breakthrough Listen research program for possible extraterrestrial signs, but no intelligent signals have been identified so far, although more observations are planned, note an article from the program.
+Oumuamua has been scanned using the Green Bank Telescope by astronomers from the Breakthrough Listen research program to detect possible extraterrestrial signs, but no intelligent signals have been identified so far, although further observations are planned, notes an article in the program.

-In reconstructing the movement of the object, Fabo Feng, a postdoctoral researcher at the University of Hertfordshire, says that ‘Oumuamua probably comes from a group of young stars in motion, also known as the Local Association (Local).
-Association) located near the Pleiades.
-Based on the trajectory of ‘Oumuamua, this scientist simulated how the mysterious object could travel across the galaxy and compared it to the movements of nearby stars.
-The conclusion is that the object would have passed about 16 light-years away from 109 stars.
+In reconstructing the movement of the object, Fabo Feng, a post-doctoral researcher at the University of Hertfordshire, indicates that Oumuamua probably comes from a group of young moving stars, also known as the Local Association located near the Pleiades.
+Based on Oumuamua’s trajectory, this scientist simulated how the mysterious object could travel across the galaxy and compared it to the movements of nearby stars.
+The conclusion is that the object would have passed to about 16 light years of 109 stars.

 The study notes that it is likely that when’Oumuamua was first expelled into space, he would have travelled at a speed sufficient to “detach” himself from the gravity of his star rather than at a much faster speed that would require even more energy.
 This means, according to the research, that the object should move relatively slowly at the beginning of its interstellar journey.

 “Unlike most nearby stars, Oumuamua moves very slowly compared to the average motion of the rest of the galaxy.
 This suggests that he has only recently been travelling in interstellar space and has not had the opportunity to find many massive objects that accelerate him (thanks to gravity),” says the study.